 Your business plan can help you answer these questions.

-To avoid such adverse reactions, it is important that you create an outline first and then add your researched information in that format to better present your idea to investors.
+To avoid such adverse reactions, it is important that you create an outline first.
+Further, add your researched information in that format to better present your idea to investors.

 How to Write a Business Plan Outline?